CABC accreditation involves an extensive review of all aspects of business and clinical operations of the applicant center.

 - Detailed chart reviews

-- Review of required birth center clinical outcome statistics
+- Review of required center clinical outcome statistics

 - Meticulous facility inspection

-- Interviews with birth center staff, collaborative physicians and hospital personnel.
+- Interviews with center staff, collaborative physicians and hospital personnel.

 - A team of panelists then review all materials and make the final decision regarding accreditation.

-In addition to evaluating the quality and safety of birth centers through the process of accreditation, the CABC works to educate professionals in developing and established birth centers as well as consumers and policymakers about the importance of adherence to carefully developed, evidence-based national standards for birth centers.
+In addition to evaluating the quality and safety of freestanding birth centers and Alongside Maternity Centers through the process of accreditation, the CABC works to educate professionals in developing and established birth centers as well as consumers and policymakers about the importance of adherence to carefully developed, evidence-based national standards for birth centers.